 Watch a Holiday Lights Boat Parade

 San Francisco's oldest and biggest Christmas parade on the water, the Lighted Boat Parade, happens on a Friday night a couple of weeks before Christmas.
-You can watch it anywhere from the route, which begins just off of Pier 39, goes past Fisherman's Wharf, Fort Mason, and the St. Francis Yacht Club before turning around near Crissy Field to return to Pier 39 along the waterfront.
+You can watch it anywhere from the route, which begins just off of Pier 39 and goes past Fisherman's Wharf, Fort Mason, and the St. Francis Yacht Club before turning around near Crissy Field to return to Pier 39 along the waterfront.

-Some more great places to watch the parade are Aquatic Park, Pier 39, the Marina Green, and Crissy Field.
+Other great places to watch the parade are Aquatic Park, Pier 39, the Marina Green, and Crissy Field.

 Union Square is San Francisco's shopping epicenter and the location of the big Macy's tree.
 You'll also find an ice skating rink open for the holiday season from early November through late January, with twinkling lights all around.

 Shops and department stores surrounding the square decorate their facades with lights and fill their windows with unique seasonal displays.
 Pop into the area hotel lobbies to check out their holiday trappings, and don't miss the elaborate gingerbread castle at the Westin St. Francis.